strimzi/strimzi.github.io/_posts/2024-01-29-strimzicon2024-announcement.md

 From the community to the community, this is the best way to share.

 All the submitted sessions will be evaluated by the StrimziCon committee made up of people from different companies which already use Strimzi in production as adopters.
-We'll have representative from (in alphabetical order) Apple, Atruvia, Axual, Decathlon, IBM, Red Hat, and SBB.
+We'll have representatives from Apple, Atruvia, Axual, Decathlon, IBM, Red Hat, and SBB.

 The committee members will leverage their experience and knowledge on the project as users and contributors in order to select the best proposals and make an awesome agenda.

 ## Join us, propose your session or register to attend!

-You can find more details on the official [page](https://community.cncf.io/events/details/cncf-virtual-project-events-2024-hosted-by-cncf-presents-strimzicon-2024-virtual/) as part of the CNCF events and don't forget to submit your proposal [here](https://sessionize.com/strimzicon-2024/).
+You can find more details on the official [page](https://community.cncf.io/events/details/cncf-virtual-project-events-2024-hosted-by-cncf-presents-strimzicon-2024-virtual/) as part of the CNCF events.

+Don't forget to submit your proposal [here](https://sessionize.com/strimzicon-2024/).

-If you don't want to present, we hope you will join us anyway as an attendee.
+Even if you're not considering presenting, we hope you will still join us as an attendee.

 It's virtual, it's free, it's going to be epic, all reasons to be together with the Strimzi community at the StrimziCon!